 Malolactic fermentation is never blocked because 1) this would require a lot of SO2; and 2) low acidity in Champagne grapes is not a concern this far north—the 49th parallel, which is the border between the USA and Canada, runs just above Avize on the Côte des Blancs!
 Starting with the 2016 vintage, élevages go for twelve months, meaning that the wine is put into bottle to age sur latte after the next harvest.
 Since the fruit that makes the wine always attains an enviable level of ripeness, the dosage is typically in the extra-brut range of one to six grams of sugar per liter.
 Bottling is done without cold stabilization or filtration.
 Care is taken with the labels to transparently detail all relevant information about the wine without marketing flourishes.
 (Jacquesson helped pioneer such honest and unadorned back labels).
-The house produces between 25,000 and 28,000 cases of wine each year.
+The house produces an average of 250,000 bottles each year.

 So much for the practical aspects.
 Philosophically, the Chiquet brothers have embarked on a mission to make Champagne as fine wine.
 This has involved a twofold approach: a fundamental reconsideration of their non-vintage wine, and a move toward single-vineyard wines in an exploration of specific terroirs.